 Summer Intern Program

 The summer intern program at Gillette offers a unique experience for students entering their final year of nursing studies.
-Candidates looking for information on the Summer Research Internship Program, click here.
+Candidates interested in summer research internships, please see the Summer Research Internship page for information on that program.

 Participants integrate nursing theory and enhance their decision-making skills while working alongside one of our exceptional registered nurses in a hospital recognized for excellence in specialty care for people who have short-term and long-term disabilities that begin during childhood.